Deciding on a Major

-Students may declare their majors at any time during their academic careers, but should do so before registering for courses for the junior year or applying to participate in off-campus study programs.
+Students may declare their majors at any time, but are encouraged in their freshmen year before registering for courses.
 Bear in mind that although your major will direct your studies, the vast majority of Arts & Sciences majors will effectively prepare you for any number of career options.

 Many students use their first year to explore options: investigate potential majors with professors and advisers in the respective departments; select courses that will both fulfill general education requirements and give a good sampling of the majors in which they are interested.
 Delays may result in additional time needed to graduate.

 Assess your interests….